Photo: Pebblecreek

 MOVING

-Lights up on ROB’S MOM in her living room filled with boxes.
+up on ROB’S MOM in her living room filled with boxes.
 The doorbell rings.
-She makes her way through a maze of boxes to find ROB, her adult son, at the door.
+She makes her way through a maze of boxes

 ROB

-We got the date for Jessie’s graduation.
-June 13th.
+the date for Jessie’s graduation.
+June

 MOM